-Because I felt the the local labels were not taking Chinese musicians seriously enough and failed to understand just what was happening, I approached a friend, Yang Haisong, the leader of PK14, about our working together to start a new label.
+Because I felt the local labels were not taking Chinese musicians seriously enough and failed to understand just what was happening, I approached a friend, Yang Haisong, the leader of PK14, about our working together to start a new label.

 He had wanted to do that for many years and immediately agreed.
-We always assumed that we would have a small label that would support a few bands, but so many Chinese bands wanted to join the label, and they were so good that we couldn’t say no, so that within a few years we became the biggest indie label in China.
+We always assumed that we would have a small label that would support a few bands, but so many Chinese bands wanted to join the label, and they were so good that we couldn’t say no so that within a few years we became the biggest indie label in China.

 What drew you to the music industry?

-Generally because I am a music lover.
+Generally, because I am a music lover.
 When I lived in New York I funded a small indie label and ran a club in the East Village where bands like Sonic Youth and Swans started their careers.

 As soon as I moved to Beijing in 2002 I began following the local music scene.
-When I started my club in 2005, called D22, I was very soon blown away by the sense of excitement as a group of astonishing young musicians made the club their home and unleashed what may be one of the most exciting musical scenes of the early 21st Century.
+When I started my club in 2005, called D22, I was very soon blown away by the sense of excitement as a group of astonishing young musicians made the club their home and unleashed what may be one of the most exciting music scenes of the early 21st Century.